syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 **Alignment** **of** **Series** **Label**

-The trackball label displayed over the series can be aligned using [`LabelHorizontalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~LabelHorizontalAlignment.html#) and [`LabelVerticalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~LabelVerticalAlignment.html#) properties.
-By default the series label will be horizontally aligned to the left and vertically to the top.
+The trackball label displayed over the series can be aligned using the [`LabelHorizontalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~LabelHorizontalAlignment.html#) and [`LabelVerticalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~LabelVerticalAlignment.html#) properties.
+By default, the series label will be horizontally aligned to the left and vertically to the top.

 The following code snippet explains how to align the series label to the center of the trackball.